 I DESIRE to address a few words to my brethren in the New England Conference in reference to our work for the relief of the schools.
 Last year my official position was such that the oversight of this work devolved upon me in the conference more especially than at the present.
-Nevertheless, having been with you in the planning, from the beginning, I protion, to the end.
+Nevertheless, having been with you in the planning, from the beginning, I propose to stay with you in the execution, to the end.

-copies of " Christ's Object J \\\\\.
+copies of "Christ's Object J .
 These I have taken and paid for, and I am having the pleasure of seeing them melt away.
 Others also made solemn (happy), sacred pledges who have faithfully and conscientiously redeemed them.
 The time is fully come for all to take their books who pledged, and for all to take liberal supplies, whether they have promises to fulfil or not.